top of page

 Alex Murphy - alexmurphy@pwswcd.org

-There are so many Cost-Share practices available to meet a wide variety of environmental protection needs for farmers!
-Where to begin?
+Before getting into the practices that are available to farmers, we want to highlight our more popular practices.
+There are so many Cost-Share practices available to meet a wide variety of environmental protection needs for farmers, where do you begin?

 Though we can't highlight all of them, here are a few of our more common practices that might work for your farm!